aweymo-ui/distant_listening/content/3_process.md

 Once the CSVs of the transcript are added to a folder in the Python workspace, the code begins with importing Pandas library for data manipulation, the Natural Language Toolkit and TextBlob for language processing and sentiment analysis.
 Additionally, Regular Expressions and the ‘**collections.Counter**’ function are added for text mining and tallying results.

 Next, the ‘**preprocess_text**’ function removes words of four characters or fewer, eliminates punctuation, and converts all text to lowercase.
 CSV file paths are constructed, and the text data is concatenated into a single string corpus.
-Stopwords are removed, word frequency is counted and the 100 most frequent words are generated when the code is run.
+Stopwords are removed, word frequency is counted and the 100 most frequent words and phrases are generated when the code is run.

 Below this header material in the Python file are three text mining categories: